FacoBackup/FacoBackup/README.md

 # Gustavo Micael Barbosa Roque

-I'm a software engeneer from Brazil that works with a multitude of technologies.
+I'm a software engineer from Brazil that works with a multitude of technologies.
 Some of those are C++, Java and JavaScript.

 Welcome to my portfolio of real-time rendering engines.
 I focus on building performant, visually rich systems with modern graphics techniques.
 Below are some of my main projects with real-time rendering demos and experimental features.